Category: Physiology

 Thanks to air travel, we can fly across the world in less than a day.
 With that advantage comes the potential to spread diseases across national borders at an unprecedented rate, making it more challenging to contain outbreaks.

-How Scientists Are Preparing for Disease X
+How Are Scientists Preparing for Disease X?

 Immunologists worked tirelessly on a COVID-19 vaccine, but it still took nearly a year before the first COVID-19 vaccine was authorized.
 With proactive measures and a $3.5 billion plan, however, the scientific community hopes to have the means to develop a successful immunization within 100 days of Disease X’s initial appearance in the world, should it ever occur.